 The Office of the Secretary of State provides apostille and authentication service to U.S. citizens and foreign nationals on documents that will be used overseas.
 Types of documents include corporate documents such as company bylaws and articles of incorporation, power of attorney, diplomas, transcripts, letters relating to degrees, marital status, references and job certifications, home studies, deeds of assignments, distributorship agreements, papers for adoption purposes, etc. The U.S. State Department provides general information about document authentications and apostilles under the Hague Convention of 1961.

-Notary Public-General Power of Attorney
+Question From Notary Public Stanton?
+Power of Attorney

 A general power of attorney gives broad powers to a person or organization (known as an agent or attorney-in-fact) to act in your behalf.
 These powers include handling financial and business transactions, buying life insurance, settling claims, operating business interests, making gifts, and employing professional help.
 General power of attorney is an effective tool if you will be out of the country and need someone to handle certain matters, or when you are physically or mentally incapable of managing your affairs.
 A general power of attorney is often included in an estate plan to make sure someone can handle financial matters.

-Notary Public-Special Power of Attorney
+Question From Notary Public Cypress?
+Special Power of Attorney

 You can specify exactly what powers an agent may exercise by signing a special power of attorney.
 This is often used when one cannot handle certain affairs due to other commitments or health reasons.
 Selling property (personal and real), managing real estate, collecting debts, and handling business transactions are some of the common matters specified in a special power of attorney document.

-Notary Public-Health Care Power of Attorney
+Question From Notary Public Westminster?
+Health Care Power of Attorney

 A health care power of attorney grants your agent authority to make medical decisions for you if you are unconscious, mentally incompetent, or otherwise unable to make decisions on your own.
 While not the same thing as a living will, many states allow you to include your preference about being kept on life support.
 Some states will allow you to combine parts of the health care POA and living will into an advanced health care directive.

+Question From Notary Public Garden Grove?
 Durable Power of Attorney

 Suppose you become mentally incompetent due to illness or accident while you have a power of attorney in effect.
 Will the document remain valid?
 To safeguard against any problems, you can sign a durable power of attorney.
 This is simply a general, special, or health care POA that has a durability provision to keep the current power of attorney in effect.